jgor/dork-cli/README.md

 dork-cli
 ========

-Command-line utility for finding potentially vulnerable dynamic webpages within a Google Custom Search Engine (CSE) using Google dorks.
+Command-line tool to find dynamic pages via Google dorks.

 ## Setup ##
-In order to use this program you need to configure at a minimum two settings in dork-cli.py: a Google API key and a custom search engine id.
-Additionally you can configure the number of search results returned per run as well as the list of dynamic file extensions searched.
+In order to use this program you need to configure at a minimum two settings: a Google API key and a custom search engine id.

 Custom Search Engine:
 * Create a custom search engine via https://www.google.com/cse/
 * Add your desired domain(s) under "Sites to search"
-* Set the engine id (the cx value in your CSE's url, e.g. "017576662512468239146:omuauf_lfve") in dork-cli.py
+* Click "Search engine ID" button to reveal the id, or grab it from the "cx" url paramter

 API key:
 * Open the Google API console at https://code.google.com/apis/console
 * Enable the Custom Search API via APIs & auth > APIs
 * Create a new API key via APIs & auth > Credentials > Create new Key
 * Select "Browser key", leave HTTP Referer blank and click Create
-* Set the API key in dork-cli.py

 ## Usage ##
 ./dork-cli.py [additional search terms / dorks]